 For this reason, Google will slowly roll out changes to make mobile sites first priority when it comes to indexing content for relevance and quality.
 Google will still index your desktop site versions, but they’ll give mobile the first priority.

-Update: As from March 26, 2018, Google is already implementing Mobile-first indexing
+Update: As of March 26, 2018, Google is already implementing Mobile-first indexing

 Make Your Site Mobile-Friendly or Responsive NOW!